 The in-service emissions test to be employed in a diesel vehicle test and repair program is the test determined by the Australian Transport Council or successor body.
-At the date of commencement of this Measure, this is the DT80 transient short test for which the drive cycle is illustrated below.
+At the date of commencement of this Measure, this is the DT80 transient short test.
 The protocol for conducting the test is determined by the Australian Transport Council or successor body.
 Vehicles should be tested using the fuel present in the vehicle tank when it is submitted for testing.